IDOLATRY-4: What Constitutes ‘Good’ in ELoKiM’s Eyes?

 Note that Man too is deemed good if we support the next Day, the Seventh.

 6: ‘Good’ can also mean ‘fit the Master Plan.’
-This comes from the notion that ELKM is a BUILDER who follows a Master in making CREATION. .
+This comes from the notion that ELKM is a BUILDER who follows a Master PLAN in BUILDING CREATION. .

 7: ‘Good’ also means ‘beautiful.’
-Thus the world is an art piece.
-The CREATOR is an artist (Abraham’s core of faith). . ,
+The world is a beutiful piece of art nand the CREATOR is an artist (this was Abraham’s first conception of G-d). . ,

-8: Good can mean an approval, like go ahead’ with CREATION.
+8: Good also means a verdict of approval, like “go ahead’ with CREATION.

-Since Adam is born at the junction between the Sixth and the Seventh Day,
+It infers that since Adam is made at the junction between the Sixth and the Seventh Day, Adam is good if he supports the Seventh, the so caled “Eternal Sabbath.”

 (2) Usually ELoKiM passed His judgment (a) at the middle of the Day (b) at the end of the Day (c) At Midnight (d) At Dawn